MR Foundation

 3%

-Of the Indian population is estimated to be carriers of Thalassemia Minor.
+of the Indian population are estimated to be thalassemia according to the carriers Indian Council of Medical Research (ICMR).

 10K

-Children are born with Thalassemia Major in India, the largest number globally.
+children are born with thalassemia major in India every year, the largest number globally.

 25%